chocopie69/chocopie69/README.md

 # Hello everyone!

-## I'm chococpie.
+## I'm chocopie.
 You are viewing my profile

 ## Informations